nikosfanou/cs457_crypto/README.md

 The cryptographic library will provide five cryptographic algorithms:
 (i) One-time pad, (ii) Caesar’s cipher, (iii) Playfair cipher, (iv) Affine cipher and (v) Feistel cipher

+HOW TO RUN:

+BRIEF DESCRIPTION OF HOW THE ALGORITHMS WORK: